Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: The underlying theorems

-(The exceptions are $(A_1,10)$ and $(A_1,28)$, which have $L_{\mathrm{max}}\le1$ but possess conformal extensions of Lie type.)
+\textbf{Step 1: First pass.} Retain any level $k$ where $\cV(\fg,k)$ possesses an exceptional conformal extension of Lie type.
+Of the remaining $k$, retain only those with $L_{\mathrm{max}}(\fg,k)\ge2$.

 As we explain next subsection, this is straightforward.
-There can be no exotic quantum subgroups at these levels.
-Only finitely many levels survive; Proposition 4.7 estimates the number of survivors and the size of the largest survivors as rank $r\to\infty$.
+Only finitely many levels survive; Proposition 4.9 below estimates the number of survivors and the size of the largest survivor as rank$(\fg)\to\infty$.
 The survivors for $\fg=A_1,A_2,A_3,A_4$ are collected in Table 4.1.
-In \cite{Gan-ii} we list all survivors for all $\fg$ of rank $\le8$.
+In \cite{Gan-ii} we list all survivors for all simple $\fg$ of rank $\le8$.